^

 Seasonal allergic conjunctivitis (hay fever)

-• Seasonal exacerbations, accompanied by reddening of the eyeball.
+• Seasonal exacerbations accompanied by redness of the eyeball.

 • Allergic rhinitis.

-• The presence of specific allergens (pollen, etc.), provoking exacerbations.
+• The presence of specific allergens (pollen, etc.) that provoke exacerbations.

 • Chemosis.